What we do

 Why do we need to fundraise?

-New Zealand Red Cross does receive some government funding for specific contracts, e.g. international aid workers, refugee resettlement, some Meals on Wheels services, and some Community Transport services.
+New Zealand Red Cross does receive some government funding for specific contracts, e.g. international aid workers, refugee resettlement, and some Meals on Wheels services.
 However, these contracts never cover all of the costs involved in providing the service.
 And, of course, once we get into a community and start helping, our staff and volunteers see many other ways we could help - if only we had the funds!
 The more money we can raise, the more we can help.

 We also understand that sometimes our regular and loyal supporters have other financial needs and have to stop giving to us for a while.
 So we always need to find new people to support us, to help maintain the breadth and depth of the programmes we offer.